annaparlak/annaparlak.github.io/index.md

 <img align="right" style="width: 20vw; margin: 0px 20px" src="files/IMG_1078.jpeg">

-I am a research scientist at the Max Planck Institute for Mathematics in the Sciences in Leipzig, Germany.
+I am a Research Group Leader (W2) at the Max Planck Institute for Mathematics in the Sciences in Leipzig, Germany.

 I study __three-dimensional manifolds__ using combinatorial methods.